mpewsey/mpewsey.github.io/_posts/notebooks/2021-11-07-minimum-distance-between-ellipse-and-point.md

 #### Method Convergence

 Plots of the method convergences are shown below.
 As seen in the plots, Method 1 (gradient descent) converges very slowly, exceeding 100 iterations for many solutions.
 On the other hand, Method 1 (Newton's method) converges rapidly, with a maximum of 4 iterations.
-This difference in efficiency is an obvious eplaination of the time differences between the algorithms, seen in the previous section.
+This difference in efficiency is an obvious explanation of the time differences between the algorithms, seen in the previous section.

 In addition, the gradient descent method does not show constant decreases in error across all solutions, but rather some samples show increases, perhaps due to overshooting solutions or due to poor initial values.